Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 FEE-HELP: An Australian government loan scheme that assists eligible fee paying students pay all or part of their tuition fees.
 For eligibility criteria and details seehttps://www.studyassist.gov.au/help-loans/fee-help

 Full Time versus Part Time Study Load: A full time study load in Avondale’s non-HDR higher education courses is 4 x 6 credit points per semester (24 credit points), or equivalent.
 This is the minimum load a student needs to enrol in each semester to complete a course in the minimum time.
 It is also the load student visa holders need to be enrolled in unless there are approved extenuating circumstances for a reduced load.
-Additionally, many scholarships require recipients to be enrolled in this full time load.
+Additionally, many scholarships require recipients to be enrolled in a full time load which can be 3 or 4 x 6 credit points per semester for the purpose of retaining a scholarship.
 Centrelink considers students at Avondale to be ‘full time’ for its purposes if they are enrolled in a minimum of 3 x 6 credit point units in a semester, or equivalent.
 Centrelink only considers the enrolment load in single courses when determining eligibility for Centrelink payments, although officially approved cross-institutional enrolment will also be factored in.
 A student enrolled in 2 x 6 credit point units in a course at Avondale is considered to be part time.
-See Study Load Policy at http://www.avondale.edu.au/policies/
+See Study Load Policy at https://www.avondale.edu.au/policies/

-Good Standing: An academic status which reveals the student has satisfactorily passed more than 50% of the units is which he/she was enrolled in a teaching period.
-See Study Load Policy at http://www.avondale.edu.au/policies/
+Good Standing: An academic status which reveals the student has satisfactorily passed more than 50% of the units is which they were enrolled in a teaching period.
+See Study Load Policy at https://www.avondale.edu.au/policies/

 GPA: Refers to grade point average.
 Avondale’s GPA is reported on a scale of seven.